Rowage3/torn-gym-gains-calculator-plus/README.md

 <br>

-- **Fixed:** Long projections in Goal and Multi-day no longer freeze the panel.
+- **Fixed:** Long projections in Goal and Multi-Day no longer freeze the panel.
 - **Fixed:** Stale calculations from a previous tab no longer overwrite the current view.
 If you switch tabs mid-projection, the old result is discarded.
-- **Fixed:** Settings tab no longer overflows on narrow widths.
-Long perk strings now wrap cleanly.
+- **Fixed:** The Setup tab no longer overflows on narrow widths.
+Long perk strings wrap cleanly.
-- **Fixed:** Panel body could be squeezed to zero height on very short viewports.
+- **Fixed:** The panel body could be squeezed to zero height on very short viewports.
 Layout is now properly flex-constrained.
 - **Fixed:** Body scroll position no longer carries over between tabs.
 Each tab opens at the top.
-- **Fixed:** Drag handle now correctly ignores clicks on inputs, selects, and labels, not just buttons.
+- **Fixed:** The drag handle correctly ignores clicks on inputs, selects, and labels, not just buttons.
-- **Reworked:** Multi-day, Goal, and Gym Compare are significantly faster.
+- **Improved:** Multi-Day, Goal, and Gyms are significantly faster.
 The simulation skips per-train history arrays when only totals are needed.
-- **Reworked:** Settings persist on a 200ms debounce instead of writing on every keystroke.
+- **Improved:** Settings persist on a 200ms debounce instead of writing on every keystroke.
 - **Improved:** Active stat pills have a colored glow matching the stat, with a press animation on click.
 - **Improved:** Buttons and icon buttons get a subtle hover background.
-- **Improved:** Result grids collapse to a single column on narrow viewports (600px and below).
+- **Improved:** Result grids collapse to a single column at 600px and below.
 - **Improved:** Warning messages use a consistent style across every tab.
 - **Improved:** Chart re-render animation shortened from 1000ms to 250ms.
 - **Improved:** Scrollbar thumb gets a brighter highlight on hover.